get back home

 This was kind of like reading Michael Chabon for the first time – I couldn’t wait to finish so I could rush out and read everything else she’d done.
 Set in London, White Teeth bucks its way over a hundred years or so to tell the story of three London families.
 But that’s kind of like calling The Simpsons a sitcom about a family of five.
 All kinds of little non sequiturs pop up, and Smith jumps out of the narrative regularly with a snappy metaphor or observation just to make it clear she’s way smart.
 You know she’d be great company over a pint.
 It’s a roller coaster ride that gathers up all the threads neatly just when it seems totally impossible.
 Recommended.

-One Response to 'Read: White Teeth by Zadie Smith'
+One response to “Read: White Teeth by Zadie Smith”

 1. [...] may have been a mistake to read this right after White Teeth.
 The Autograph Man is on a completely different scale to its predecessor, the narrative taking [...]